Corbelli/dqn-pytorch/Report.md

 # DQN Implementation Report

-This report describes the implementation present here of a DQN agent with Double Q Learning, Duelling Network Architecture and Prioritized Experience Replay.
+This report describes the implementation present here of a DQN agent with Double Q Learning, Dueling Network Architecture and Prioritized Experience Replay.

 # The Neural Network Model